scikit-image/skimage-tutorials/lessons/0_preparation.md

 [✓] scikit-learn  0.18.1
 ```

-**If you do not have a working setup, please contact the instructors.
+**If you do not have a working setup, please contact the instructors.**
-We have a limited number of hosted online accounts available for
-attendees.**